Konvt/pgbar/docs/QuickStart.md

 In the `dead` state, a new attempt to start the background rendering thread will attempt to create a new rendering thread object; During this process, the last unhandled exception will be thrown before a new rendering thread is created and can start working.

 In contexts that do not interact with the rendering thread, exceptions are thrown and passed following the C++ standard mechanism.

+## Compilation time issue
+The extensive use of template metaprogramming in `pgbar` introduces significant compile-time overhead, especially when using "more static" types like `pgbar::MultiBar`.
+This results in a substantial amount of template computation, which severely impacts compilation speed.

+Due to constraints in the [Code structure](#code-structure), some of `pgbar`'s low-level types rely entirely on template metaprogramming to generate themselves at compile time, rather than being hardcoded into source files.
+As a result, this compile-time overhead currently lacks an optimal solution.

 ## Code structure
 ### Basic data structure design